-Figure 47: VPN Policies
+Figure 48: VPN Policies Screen

-Note that the order of policies is important if you have more than one policy for particular traffic.
+Note that the order of policies is important if you have more than one policy for a particular site.
 In that case, the first matching policy (for the traffic under consideration) will be used.

 Data - VPN Policies Screen